Toll roads in Texas: Background

 Toll roads, sometimes are seen as a recent addition to travel options for commuters.
 However, this is not the case.
 In fact the need for, use of, and discussion of toll roads can be traced back to 1939.
 According to Richard Weingroff at the Federal Highway Administration:

 In the 1939 report to Congress, Toll Roads and Free Roads, the U.S. Bureau of Public Roads (BPR) rejected the toll option for financing Interstate construction because most Interstate corridors would not generate enough toll revenue to retire the bonds that would be issued to finance them.
 In part, the report attributed this conclusion to "the traffic-repelling tendency of the proposed toll-road system."
 Although some corridors had enough traffic to support bond financing, the report predicted that motorists would stay on the parallel toll-free roads to a large extent.
 That conclusion was called into question when the first segment of the Pennsylvania Turnpike, from Carlisle to Irwin, opened on October 1, 1940.
 It was an instant financial success.
 Following World War II, the turnpike's continued success prompted other States to use the same financing method.
 Each State established a toll authority to issue bonds.
 Revenue from the bonds provided the funds, up front, to pay for construction.
 Toll revenue allowed the toll authority to repay bond holders with interest and finance administration, maintenance, and operation of the highway.

 The use of this toll system is related to the state of Texas as one might infer.
-For the state of Texas, and more specifically Central Texas has seen a significant growth in recent years.
+The state of Texas, especially Central Texas, has seen a significant growth in recent years.
 The United States Census Bureau reports that in 2010 Texas had a population just over 25 million citizens.
 It is estimated that the population grew over five percent in just three years to nearly 26.5 million people.
-This growth is great for the state of Texas, but has exposed an area of concern.
-This area of concern is the infrastructure; specifically the lack of thoroughfares that can effectively move the increased vehicle traffic.
-An answer that that has been provided to address this concern is the implementation of toll roads.
-While not a recent phenomena toll road construction is more prevalent now than in recent years.
+This growth has exposed concern related to its infrastructure; specifically the lack of thoroughfares that can effectively move the increased vehicle traffic.
+An answer that has been provided to address this concern is the implementation of toll roads.
+Toll road construction is more prevalent now than in the past.